Lithium-ion vs Lithium Polymer Battery: Which is Better?

 What is the difference between lithium-ion and lithium-polymer batteries?

-Lithium-ion batteries use liquid electrolytes and rigid casings for stability and long life.
-Lithium-polymer batteries use gel or solid electrolytes, enabling lighter and more flexible shapes.
+Li-ion batteries use liquid electrolytes and rigid casings for stability and long life.
+LiPo batteries use gel or solid electrolytes, enabling lighter and more flexible shapes.

 avatar